galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/initialising-home-folder.md

 You can validate the set up by locating your user home directory and confirming that it contains a `.galasa` and a `.m2` folder.
 On Windows, the user home directory resembles: ```C:\Users\<username>```, on MacOS it will be ```/Users/<username>``` and on Linux ```/home/<username>```.
 Note that any file or folder beginning with a `.` is a hidden folder, so you might need to change the settings on your file browser user interface to show hidden files.

-*Note:* If an `.~/.m2/settings.xml` file already exists, the `galasactl local init` command does not update it.
+*Note - online installation only:* <br>If an `.~/.m2/settings.xml` file already exists, the `galasactl local init` command does not update it.
 View the file contents and check that it has the required `maven.central` and `plugin` repositories configured.
 The file should contain the following content:

 ```
 <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0"